 - If your autoflower plant grows in plastic container press the sides of the pot so that the soil detaches from the inner pot walls,

-- Then gently put the root mass inside the new pot and be careful not to touch the roots because it can harm your autoflower cannabis plant,
+- Then gently put the root mass inside the new pot and be careful not to touch the roots because it can harm your autoflower plant,

 - Then fill rest of the container with your growing medium and do it by gently pressing the old root mass so all the root are in contact with the new growing medium,